albertofabianb/NotificationTest/README.md

 Directions to run the aplication
 ================================
-1. Download the repository
+1. Download the repository.
-2. Open a terminal and run composer install (assuming that you have composer installed)
+2. Open a terminal and run composer install (assuming that you have composer installed).
-3. Edit the .env file for using a MySql DB and create a database called "notifications"
+3. Edit the .env file for using a MySql DB and create a database called "notifications".

     For instance: